 My personal opinion on the price difference?
 I like the Evertite frames, and I think the tension feature is worth it, for the right kind of project.
 I wouldn’t buy them for play stitching, but for the right kind of project, yes, it would be nice to have a few sets on hand!
 And finally, I’m a fan of hand craftsmanship.
 I like supporting local folks who work with their hands to produce a quality product.
 So when I have the opportunity to do so, I do so.

 Evertites are produced by Evan Burroughs, the same fellow who made the slate frame I reviewed.
-If you’re interested in contacting him, or if you want to read more information on the Evertite frames, visit the Evertite webpage.
+(Update, 2019: Unfortunately, I don’t have any current information on how to contact him.)

 I’ve got some larger sets of the Evertite frames written into my hobby budget… and once I achieve them, I know exactly what projects I’m going to set up on them!